You have reached the best site on the internet for food storage and preparedness reviews!

 So you may ask why start a blog on food storage and preparedness?
 Why not start your own preparedness business since you have the experience to run one?
 The truth is it is a tough industry often driven by unforseen events.
 One day sales are through the roof and life is good but 6 months later you’re laying off seven of your best employees because sales have hit rock bottom and there is no more fat to be trimmed anywhere else.
 When you’re in the trenches it’s a pretty tough industry emotionally.
 I didn’t want that for me or for my wife and 3 kids.

 Instead I’ve decided to share my knowledge and experiences with the internet while helping to make a little extra money to help with our continued preparedness plans.
 You see almost all websites (I’d say 98%) on the internet that share coupons or review products are affiliate websites.
 That means these websites put links to the products/deals and if you click on them and buying something then they gets a kick back.
 No exception here with our site.
-My wife and I spend hours each month creating content for visitors.

 Thanks for dropping by and of course feel free to share your comments at the bottom of any page on our website.